MicrosoftDocs/sdk-api/sdk-api-src/content/objidl/nf-objidl-ibindctx-getbindoptions.md

 ### -param pbindopts [in, out]

 A pointer to an initialized structure that receives the current binding parameters on return.
-See <a href="https://docs.microsoft.com/windows/desktop/api/objidl/ns-objidl-bind_opts">BIND_OPTS</a>, <a href="https://docs.microsoft.com/windows/desktop/api/objidl/ns-objidl-bind_opts2">BIND_OPTS2</a>, and <a href="https://docs.microsoft.com/windows/desktop/api/objidl/ns-objidl-bind_opts3">BIND_OPTS3</a>.
+See [BIND_OPTS3](/windows/win32/api/objidl/ns-objidl-bind_opts3~r1)a>.

 ## -returns